munificent/craftinginterpreters/book/chunks-of-bytecode.md

 <aside name="generic">

 Defining a new struct and manipulation functions each time we need a dynamic array of a different type is a chore.
-We could cobble together a set of preprocessor macros to fake generics, but that's overkill for clox.
-We won't need too many more of these.
+We could cobble together some preprocessor macros to fake generics, but that's overkill for clox.
+We won't need many more of these.

 </aside>

 ^code value-array (1 before, 2 after)

-As with the bytecode array in Chunk, this struct wraps a pointer to an array along with its allocated capacity and the number of elements that are currently occupied.
+As with the bytecode array in Chunk, this struct wraps a pointer to an array along with its allocated capacity and the number of elements in use.
 We also need the same three functions to work with value arrays:

 ^code array-fns-h (1 before, 2 after)